rasika1205/Text-To-SQL/README.md

   - Generate a SQL query using Gemini LLM.
   - Execute the query against your MySQL database.
   - Display results or error messages.
+Here’s a suggested "Future Enhancements" section for your Text-To-SQL project’s README:

+---

+## Future Enhancements

+- **Support for More Databases:** Extend compatibility to additional SQL dialects and database systems (e.g., PostgreSQL, MySQL, Oracle).
+- **Natural Language Understanding Improvements:** Enhance the NLP models to better interpret complex queries, including nested questions and ambiguous statements.
+- **User Authentication & Authorization:** Add user management features to ensure secure access and personalized query history.
+- **Interactive Query Builder:** Integrate a visual interface to help users construct and validate their queries before execution.
+- **Result Visualization:** Provide graphical representations of query results, such as charts and graphs, for improved data analysis.
+- **Error Handling & Feedback:** Implement more informative error messages and suggestions to guide users in refining their queries.
+- **API Integration:** Offer RESTful APIs for external applications to interact with the Text-To-SQL engine programmatically.
+- **Multilingual Support:** Enable the system to process queries in multiple languages, broadening user accessibility.
+- **Performance Optimization:** Improve response times and scalability, especially for large datasets and concurrent users.
+- **Extensive Testing & Documentation:** Expand existing tests and enrich documentation to facilitate contributions and deployments.

+---

+Let me know if you want this tailored further or if you have specific ideas to include!
 ## Notes

 - Ensure your database user is read-only for safety.